 Now that you are conversant with the right type of conditioners and shampoos for your tresses, it's time to avoid the common pitfall that many make - not drying your hair properly.
 You see, as much as it may be quite tempting to hit the hay with your mane slightly damp, the importance of drying your locks thoroughly cannot really be overstated.
 The rule of thumb is to avoid sleeping with wet strands of hair as far as taking care of your extensions go.
 And this should apply with your real hair after extensions removed.

 Here is the backstory; your hair is usually at its weakest when wet.
-This implies that the characteristic turning and tossing in slumberland can really take a toll on the mechanical integrity of both your extensions and natural tresses.
+This implies that the characteristic turning and tossing can really take a toll on the mechanical integrity of both your extensions and natural tresses.
 It also means that you will have to deal with a serious case of bedhead the next morning that may take an eternity to detangle and get in order.
 To add salt into injury, brushing out these knots means that you are putting undue pressure on the strands which could further aggravate breakages or scalp damage.

 Brush and Style Your Hair Extensions with Caution and Care